 What happens if the credit card on my Vrbo account expires?

 Vrbo requires a valid credit card for commission billing.
+Update your payment method directly in your Vrbo account to avoid billing issues.

-If you use Stripe as your Merchant of Record, refunds are processed through your Stripe account.
-If the refund is issued after you've received a payout, Stripe may recover the refunded amount from your available balance or future payouts.
+If a refund is issued after you've already received a payout, Stripe may recover the refunded amount from your available Stripe balance or future payouts.

-Why am I responsible for chargebacks?
+Why am I responsible for taxes and chargebacks when using Stripe?